 However, as the weather warms up and convention/tourism season is in full swing, enforcement ramps up.
 It usually begins with verbal warnings from patrol officers, but eventually ends in indiscriminate “sweeps” to purge the sidewalks of water vendors, the homeless, CD vendors and buskers.
 The intensity of these situations can be intimidating to downright scary.
 Police officers rarely make stops alone.
 I’ve been confronted by as many as (6) police officers at once.

 Stopped by the Police

 Compliance may be your best strategy for avoiding tickets/arrests/property confiscation; however, it’s not a guarantee.
-If you decided to stand your ground, I salute you— but doing so increases the chance of retaliation.
+If you decided to stand your ground, I salute you— but doing so increases the chance of ill consequences and retaliation.

 When stopped by police, the first thing officers will do is ask for ID (identification).
 They are going to run your name for warrants and prior citations/arrests; and while that is happening, they are going to tell you what they want you to do.
 The best case scenario is that an officer will eventually let you go with no further instructions.
 The worst case scenario is you will be arrested; and this usually happens because a bench warrant was issued for a missed court date.
 That stupid ticket you got (3) months while performing is biting you in the ass because you forgot to show up to court.

 For the sake of being succinct, I’m not going to go into detail about other possible outcomes.
 I will also suspend my view of the legality of these arbitrary stops.